hvijaycse/HackerRank/README.md

 # HackerRank_DS
-This repo Contain solutions for Hackerrank Data Structure using those data structure which the problem belong to not using any tricks.
+This repo Contain solutions for Hackerrank solved by me without using any trick, this is just an experminet to see my improvement in coding.